jknotbohm/stl_generation/3D_fiber_networks/README.md

 ## Examples:
 To run the scripts with the default parameters, the input MAT file for a representative random fiber network is provided under *Examples* in this repository: `3D_Network_for_STL_30x30x30_Seed_1003.mat`.

-The output STL file for this representative network is also provoded: `final_merged_stl_file_for_AM.stl`.
+The output STL file for this representative network is also provided: `final_merged_stl_file_for_AM.stl`.
 This file is ready to be sliced and printed in a 3D printer.